reduxjs/redux-toolkit/docs/introduction/quick-start.md

 ## Installation

-`redux-starter-kit` is available as a package on NPM for use with a module bundler or in a Node application:
+Redux Starter Kit is available as a package on NPM for use with a module bundler or in a Node application:

 ```bash
 npm install --save redux-starter-kit